chaaz/versio/docs/use_cases.md

 Since Versio knows where all your project versions are stored, it can output them for you.
-It can even tell you the versions of projects as they were set by the last execution of `versio run`.
+It can even tell you the versions of projects as they were set by the last execution of `versio release`.

 - View current versions in "wide" format (which shows project IDs):
   ```